 Queen Nzinga had plenty of political rivals who balked at the idea of a female monarch and sought to run her out of town.
 She was forced to leave the country, during which time her sister became a puppet ruler for the Portuguese.
 Little did the Portuguese know that she was also acting as Queen Nzinga’s spy, keeping her abreast of all the happenings in Ndongo after she fled.

 By 1629, Queen Nzinga had established a colony within the region, Matamba, from which she hoped to either defeat the Portuguese or to convince them to enter a peace treaty.
 She began lobbying for the kingdom to take in refugees from the slave trade, and — with the help of her rather impressive harem of Dutch soldiers — attempted to cut off slave trade routes, often by force.
 Realizing, too, that Matamba’s location made it well suited for trade, Queen Nzinga also cultivated the kingdom’s commerce.

 By 1656, the Portuguese finally threw in the towel.
 For the last decade or so of Queen Nzinga’s life, her people avoided European colonialism — a success that outlived the queen herself, in fact.

 For more bad-ass women in history, check out our profiles of Wu Zetian and Jeannette Rankin.
-Finally, read up on Mansa Musa, who may have been the richest person of all time.
+Finally, read up on Mansa Musa, the African leader who may have been the richest person of all time.